sudorandom/kmcd.dev/content/posts/2024/fauxrpc-protovalidate/index.md

 }
 ```

 Oh, duh!
-We hit the constraint, so our empty object `{}` isn't good enough anymore.
+We hit the length constraint we added for the `name` field, so our empty object `{}` isn't good enough anymore.
 We need a name and it needs to have between 3 and 20 characters.
 Let's try once more:

 ```shell
 $ buf curl --http2-prior-knowledge -d '{"name": "Bob"}' http://127.0.0.1:6660/greet.v1.GreetService/Greet